bismah-1016/Python-Module/README.md

-# PYTHON MODULE PROJECT
+# ANALYSIS OF SPOTIFY SONG ATTRIBUTES DATASET USING PYTHON
-## "Spotify Song Attributes Dataset: Exploring the Musical Landscape"

 ### PROJECT GOAL
 The goal of this project is to analyze the Spotify Song Attributes dataset to uncover trends and patterns in music features such as danceability, energy, valence, loudness, and more.
 By performing tasks like descriptive statistics, visualizations, and outlier detection, we aim to gain insights into the characteristics of different tracks and genres.